2010 United States House of Representatives elections in Indiana: District 3

 Republican Mark Souder represented this district from 2003 until his resignation on May 18, 2010.
 Fellow Republican John McCain carried this district with 56% of the vote in the 2008 presidential election.

 In the Republican primary, car dealer Bob Thomas gave Souder a strong challenge in the primary.
 An April SurveyUSA poll showed Thomas within six percentage points of Souder.
 Other Republican candidates included attorney Phil Troyer and Tea Party activist Greg Dickman.
 Souder won the primary with 48% of the vote.
 He was to face Democrat Fort Wayne councilman Tom Hayhurst.

-However, as Souder announced his resignation from Congress and his resignation as the Republican candidate for Congress on May 18, 2010, Governor Mitch Daniels set a date for a special election to be held concurrently with the general election in November.
+However, as Souder announced his resignation both from Congress and from his Republican candidacy on May 18, 2010, Governor Mitch Daniels set a date for a special election to be held concurrently with the general election in November.
 A caucus was to be held to choose the Republican candidate for the special election and the general election.
 The Republican caucus to choose the nominee was held on June 12, 2010.
 State Senator Marlin Stutzman was selected as the Republican nominee for both the special and general elections.